MailCleaner/MailCleaner-Next/README.md

 ## Warning:

 This repository is for a future release of MailCleaner.
-It is not working and definitely not ready for production.
-None of the changes made to this repository will necessarily be compatible with the 'current' version of MailCleaner.
+Mail delivery and proper Spam filtering are not guaranteed.
+If you would like to help [contribute](/CONTRIBUTING.md) to this future release, we are welcoming testers of the [Alpha release installation](/INSTALL.md).

 Please visit our Website or official GitHub page for the active version of MailCleaner.

 <a href="https://hosted.weblate.org/engage/mailcleaner/?utm_source=widget">
 <img src="https://hosted.weblate.org/widgets/mailcleaner/-/svg-badge.svg" alt="Translation status" />